-Of the net proceeds of this offering and the sale of the private placement warrants, \$152,250,000 (or \$175,087,000 if the underwriters exercise their overallotment option in full), including \$5,250,000 (or \$6,037,500 if the underwriters exercise their overallotment option in full) of deferred underwriting commissions, will be placed in a trust account in the United States at J.P.
+Of the net proceeds of this offering and the sale of the private placement warrants, \$152,250,000 (or \$175,087,000 if the underwriters exercise their overallotment option in full), including \$5,250,000 (or \$6,037,500 if the underwriters exercise their over-allotment option in full) of deferred underwriting commissions, will be placed in a trust account in the United States at J.P.
 Morgan Chase Bank, N.A., with Continental Stock Transfer & Trust Company acting as trustee, and will be invested only in U.S. government treasury bills with a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act, which invest only in direct U.S. government treasury obligations.
 We estimate that the interest earned on the trust account will be approximately \$761,250 per year, assuming an interest rate of 0.5% per year; however, we can provide no assurance regarding this amount.
-Except with respect to interest earned on the funds held in the trust account that may be released to us to pay our tax obligations, the proceeds from this offering and the sale of the private placement warrants will not be released from the trust account until the earliest to occur of: (a) the completion of our initial business combination, (b) the redemption of any public shares properly submitted in connection with a shareholder vote to amend our amended and restated memorandum and articles of association to (i) modify the substance or timing of our obligation to provide for the redemption of our public shares in connection with an initial business combination or to redeem 100% of our public shares if we do not complete our initial business combination within 18 months from the closing of this offering or (ii) with respect to any other material provisions relating to shareholders' rights or pre-initial business combination activity, and (c) the redemption of our public shares if we are unable to complete our initial business combination within 18 months from the closing of this offering, subject to applicable law.
+Except with respect to interest earned on the funds held in the trust account that may be released to us to pay our tax obligations, the proceeds from this offering and the sale of the private placement warrants will not be released from the trust account until the earliest to occur of: (a) the completion of our initial business combination, (b) the redemption of any public shares properly submitted in connection with a shareholder vote to amend our amended and restated memorandum and articles of association to (i) modify the substance or timing of our obligation to provide for the redemption of our public shares in connection with an initial business combination or to redeem 100% of our public shares if we do not complete our initial business combination within 18 months from the closing of this offering, subject to applicable law.